 The publication version of the Local Plan was agreed by Council on 28 June 2016 and submitted for examination on 4 October 2016.
-Examination hearing sessions were held in January and March 2017 and the Council commenced consultation on its Main Modifications on 12 June 2017.
+Examination hearing sessions were held in January and March 2017 and the Council undertook a six week consultation on its Main Modifications from 12 June 2017.
+The comments received have been considered.
+The Council's position is that no further changes are required.
+All of the comments received, together with the Council's response, have been forwarded to the Inspector who will, in due course, advise of the next steps.
 The weight to be attached by the decision maker to this submitted version (as proposed to be modified) should be in accordance with the approach set out in Paragraph 216 of the NPPF, having regard to the stage now reached towards adoption, the extent to which there are unresolved objections to the policies relevant to the determination of this application, and the degree to which the emerging policies are consistent with the NPPF.